 According to Pedro Parreira, another objective of the DigiCare project will be “to improve patient satisfaction by using digital technologies in their treatment”, which will shorten response times, avoiding the constraints of in-person visits.

-Co-funded by the Erasmus + programme (Key Action Cooperation for innovation and the exchange of good practices), this project will last three years (until 2022).
+With the support of the Erasmus+ Programme of the European Union, Key Action Cooperation for innovation and the exchange of good practices, Capacity Building in the field of higher education, this project will last three years (until 2022).

 The representatives of the Nursing School of Coimbra are Pedro Parreira, Anabela Salgueiro-Oliveira, João Graveto, Paulo Costa, and Beatriz Serambeque.